salda8/mongodb-generic-repository/README.md

         }
         public string SomeContent { get; set; }
     }

 ```

 Documents of this type will be inserted into a collection named "MyCollectionName".

-Please refer to the IntegrationTests (NET45) and CoreIntegrationTests (netstandard2.0) projects for more usage examples.
+Please refer to the  CoreIntegrationTests (netstandard2.0) project for more usage examples.

 ## Author

-**Alexandre Spieser**
+Alexandre Spieser

 ## License

-mongodb-generic-repository is under MIT license - http://www.opensource.org/licenses/mit-license.php
+mongodb-generic-repository is under MIT license - <http://www.opensource.org/licenses/mit-license.php>

 The MIT License (MIT)